magnitov/protease_annotation_pipeline/README.md

 S4': ARG41, ARG43, GLN34, LEU150, LYS42, LYS75, PHE32
 ```

-The assigned pockets, as well as residues and their new numbers for all ligands from the dataset will be stored to **annotated_pockets.csv**.
+The assigned pockets, as well as residues and their numbers for all truncated ligands from the dataset will be stored to **annotated_pockets.csv**.
 It will include the following new fields (for PDB 3tjv, which is a reference):

 ```
 Truncated_ligand: PRO-THR-SER-TYR-ALA-GLY-ASP-ASP
 Truncated_numbering: 1, 2, 3, 4, 5, 6, 7, 8
 Truncated_pocket_names: S4, S3, S2, S1, S1', S2', S3', S4'
 ```

+## Support

+In case this workflow is useful for your research and requires any advice, please contact us via email: mikhail.magnitov@phystech.edu